galelab/GaleGEAnalysis/Readme.md

-# Gale Lab differential gene analysis
+# Gale Lab differential gene analysis pipeline

 Goal of this software is to provide a pipeline for lab members to analyze gene expression data